 Joan’s Pantry was a very important part of my growing up years and until I moved to Melbourne to work and study in 1972.
 Although my parents often went there, I lost touch with the owners and their products after those years.
 I guess the last time I was there would have been around four years ago before my parents died.

 As children we spent a lot of time down the ‘Dene and I don’t think that I realised how idyllic it was until our own daughter was born and we realised how much times had changed.
 The freedom to catch tadpoles, play tennis, ride our bikes, climb trees and “mess about” at the playground with friends was something we took for granted, but those choices rarely exist anymore.
 Mum knew we would come home before dark or when we got hungry, whichever came first.”

 – 31 st OCTOBER 2013

-The community and Joan’s will see new roadworks which should improve pedestrian safety in the area soon.
+The community and Joan’s welcomed new parking and roadworks which to improve pedestrian safety in the area.

-Check back here for more historical information about Joan’s Pantry and the local community soon.
+Check back here for more historical information about Joan’s Pantry and the local community.

 Joan’s Pantry is now open 7 days a week for takeaway from 8.00am to 2.00pm with Friday evening meals.
 Weekends Joan’s is open from 8am to 4pm.